 • Train developers in secure coding techniques and develop applications based on secure coding guidelines

-• Protect all public-facing web application from known attacks by at least annually performing a vulnerability assessment as part of the vulnerability management program or installing an automated solution to detect and prevent attacks
+• Protect all public-facing web applications from known attacks by at least annually performing a vulnerability assessment as part of the vulnerability management program or installing an automated solution to detect and prevent attacks

 • Document security policies and operational procedures, as well as communicate those and ensure they are in use